Ps0973264/PeerReview/README.md

 # INTRO ABOUT THE WEB APP

-- This web app is designed especially for university students/users, all the features designed applies to students studying at the University.
+- This web app is designed for university students/users, all the features designed applies to students studying at the University.
 - User can login with single account in a browser (because of localstorage).
 Please use other browsers to login as a different user's account during testing (Working onto improve to handle multi-user accounts :)).

 ## KEY FEATURES IN THE WEB APP